|Comparison||Compare with other hops|

 If the Smaragd hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Smaragd substitutions.

-Experienced brewers have chosen the following hops as substitutions of Smaragd:
+Experienced brewers have chosen the following hop varieties as substitutions of Smaragd:

 Is Smaragd available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Smaragd hop.
 Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
 Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.